 Participant eligibility

-Women 18 years and over, speaking and reading English, with a singleton pregnancy who had not accessed weight management groups during the index pregnancy.
+Women 18 years and over, speaking and reading English, with a singleton pregnancy who had not accessed weight management groups during this pregnancy.

 Recruitment

-Recruitment, from one inner-city maternity unit, reflected two approaches: 1) Women with BMIs ≥25kg/m2 identified from antenatal booking information; at 26 weeks gestation, women were sent a letter advising a Research Midwife (RM) would contact them.
-Two weeks later, the RM contacted women who had not opted out, to explain the study; 2) Women with healthy BMIs at antenatal booking, who gained EGWG10 could self-refer, or be referred by clinicians, to RMs to be weighed at 36 weeks’ gestation (routine weighing is not recommended in NHS antenatal care15).
-As this approach did not succeed, the protocol was revised to send letters to women with normal booking BMIs who were 32-34 weeks gestation, inviting them to be weighed for EGWG at 36 weeks gestation.
+Recruitment, from one inner-city maternity unit, reflected two approaches: 1) Women with BMIs ≥25kg/m2 identified from antenatal booking information; at 26 weeks gestation, women were sent a letter advising a Research Midwife (RM) would contact them, which also explained how the woman could contact the RM if she did not want to receive further information.
+Two weeks later, the RM contacted women who had not asked to be removed from the contact list, to explain the study; 2) Women with healthy BMIs at antenatal booking who gained more weight than recommended by IOM guidelines10 could self-refer, or be referred by clinicians, to RMs to be weighed at 36 weeks’ gestation (routine weighing is not recommended in NHS antenatal care15).
+As this approach did not succeed, the protocol was revised to send letters to all women with normal booking BMIs who were 32-34 weeks gestation, inviting them to be weighed for excessive gestational weight gain at 36 weeks gestation.

 All women received a Patient Information Sheet (PIS) prior to seeking written informed consent from those who agreed to participate at 36 weeks gestation.